silen72/BusDashboard/documentation/lampdriver/lampdriver.md

 To have the board produced by [JLCPCB](https://jlcpcb.com/) I have also [exported the board design to gerber format](files/LampDriverPCB_gerber.zip).

-Disclaimer: The files an information given here are for informational purposes only.
+Disclaimer: The files and information given here are for informational purposes only.
 They have worked for me but I do not give any guarantee that they will work for you.
 Use them at your own risk.